adejoux/docker_influxdb_grafana/README.md

 InfluxDB + Grafana
 ============

-It's a repository containing the DockerFile of InfluxDB/Grafana with NGINX as web server.
+It's a repository containing the DockerFile of a InfluxDB 0.8 and Grafana 2 installation.

 Docker Base image
 =================